-Things to consider before boarding you pet
+Things to consider before boarding your pet

 Dogs